WHAT IS HOME STRETCH?

 - Disability – The head of household has a disabling health condition(s) that is expected to be of long-continued and indefinite duration and substantially impedes the persons’ ability to live independently, such as a diagnosable substance use disorder, serious mental illness, developmental disability, or chronic physical illness or disability.

-- Over 18 or an Emancipated Youth.
+- Are over 18 or Emancipated Youth.

-- Currently Residing in Alameda County
+- Currently Reside in Alameda County.

 Housing Match Documents are important to collect for all types of housing applications including mainstream, affordable, subsidized, and permanent supportive housing.
-In Alameda County, clients cannot be matched to permanent supportive housing without the all Housing Match Documentation.
+In Alameda County, clients cannot be matched to permanent supportive housing without all Housing Match Documentation.